 - Injuries and wounds: Fine Lavender, Tea Tree

 If you could only choose 3 oils for summer, the winning trio of the travel health kit are:

 The indispensable one is definitely Lavender (Lavandula angustofolia)

 For its multipurpose qualities: to help you sleep, to reduce anxiety and help you to relax after a long voyage: 1 drop on your pillow before sleep or massaging the plexus with a few drops will relax you and ease nervous digestives discomfort.

 A cough, a cold snap or a sunburn, a muscle contraction, a nervous condition or a stroll in an insect-infested area, lavender will treat most of these problems either fully or partially.

 Perfect against bacteria, it avoids the risk of infection and appeases and accelerates healing of skin in cases of light burns or sunburn: wash the injury with soapy water and apply Lavender EO (2 or 3 drops are sufficient).

 It will also appease itching caused by insect bites and jellyfish stings.

-So, Lavender EO, Tea Tree EO and Peppermint EO will be of great assistance and particularly useful when travelling.
+So, your oils for summer: Lavender EO, Tea Tree EO and Peppermint EO will be of great assistance and particularly useful when travelling.
 They will be your first-aid kit.